lostintangent/gistpad/README.md

 Additionally, if you create a playground that depends on the console, you can set the `showConsole` property in the playground's `playground.json` file to `true`.
 Then, when you or someone else opens this playground, the console will be automatically opened, regardless whether the end-user has configured it to show by default.

+### Template Galleries

+When you create a new playground, you'll see a list of "templates", which let you create playgrounds using a pre-defined set of files and external libraries (e.g. React.js, Vue).
+This makes it really easy to get started quickly, and reduce repetitive tasks/boilerplate.
+By default, GistPad includes a standard set of templates, but you can also define your own custom galleries and then share them with your team/friends/community.

+A template gallery is simply a JSON file, which is hosted somewhere (e.g. a gist, a git repo, your own web server) which defines a set of templates.
+A template is simply a gist, which includes the neccessary files, and then defines a name and description.
+To see an example of how to define a template gallery, set the [standard GistPad gallery](https://github.com/vsls-contrib/gistpad/blob/master/galleries/web.json).
+Additionally, to see an example of a template, see the [React.js template](https://gist.github.com/lostintangent/f15a2e498523f364e36075691542af4c).

+When defining the template, you can use the `playground.json` file to indicate not only the JavaScript and CSS libraries that the playgroud needs, but also, the [layout](#layout) it should use by default, and whether or not the console should be automatically opened (e.g. because the playground relies on writing console logs).

+### Templates

+In addition to creating your own custom template galleries, you can also mark your own local playgrounds gists as being templates, by simply setting `"template": true` in the playground's `playground.json` file.
+Then, when you create a new playground, and select the option to use your own gist, you'll see your template in the list.
+This option is good for defining your own templates, that you don't intend to share with others.

+### Playground Metadata

+Whenever you create a playground, it includes a `playground.json` file, which defines the metadata for the playground, including it's behavior, requirements and intended presentation.

+- `scripts` - An array of URLs that indicate the JavaScript libraries which should be added to the playground when run.
+This property can be managed via the `Add Library` command in the [playground toolbar](#toolbar), and therefore, it isn't neccesary to manually edit it.
+Defaults to `[]`.

+- `styles` - An array of URLs that indicate the CSS libraries which should be added to the playground when run.
+This property can be managed via the `Add Library` command in the [playground toolbar](#toolbar), and therefore, it isn't neccesary to manually edit it.
+Defaults to `[]`.

+- `showConsole` - Specifies whether to automatically open the [console](#console-output) when someone opens this playground.
+Note that this will take precendence over the user's configure console setting, and therefore, is useful when a playground relies on console output, and can ensure the playground is setup correctly without requiring the end-user to explicitly open the console.

+- `layout` - Specifies the [layout](#layout) to use when someone opens this playground.
+Note that this will take precedence over the user's configured default layout, and therefore, is useful when a playground is optimized for a specific layout, and therefore, can ensure the end-user has the best experience by default.

+- `template` - Indicates that this playground is intended to be used as a template for new playgrounds, and therefore, will appear in the list when creating a new playground.
+Defaults to `false`.

 ### CodePen

 If you export a pen to a [GitHub Gist](https://blog.codepen.io/documentation/features/exporting-pens/#save-as-github-gist-2), and then refresh the `Gists` tree in VS Code, you'll be able to see the pen and then can open/edit it like any other playground.
 This allows you to easily fork someone's pen and work on it within VS Code.